-You can find out the geographic regions that your genes align with, genetic populations that share common ancestors, and you can even find out about your Neanderthal ancestry.
+You can find out the geographic regions that your genes align with, and genetic populations that share common ancestors, and you can even find out about your Neanderthal ancestry.

-Customers of 23andme also get to the DNA Relatives tool.
+Customers of 23andme also get the DNA Relatives tool.
 This allows 23andme users a way of connecting with other users in the database that might be relatives!

 How much does it cost to do the 23andme genetic test?

 The 23andme price depends on which version of the test you are after.
-Below you can see the current prices of both types of test.
+Below you can see the current prices of both types of tests.
 The first box relates to the ancestry test and the second box shows the ancestry + health test.